JamesAMartin/DSS-GettingAndCleaningData-CourseProject/CodeBook.md

 ##Average Value Fields
 All of the remaining variables in the dataset provide the average calculated for all observations of mean and standard deviation in the original dataset, grouped by the Subject and ActivityType.

+Values for all average variables are normalized and bounded within [-1,1].

 Remaining variables are:

 - AvgOf.tBodyAcc.mean.X
 - AvgOf.tBodyAcc.mean.Y